kundajelab/MotifCompendium/tutorials/README.md

 # Tutorials

 The following tutorials are designed to help you learn how to make the most out MotifCompendium.
 The first tutorial gives a minimal example of using the package.
 Subsequent tutorials aim to highlight additional features and utilities available in MotifCompendium.
 While it is sufficient to run MotifCompendium by simply following tutorial 1 exactly, **it is highly recommended to run also run through tutorials 2-5 before using the package** in order to most effectively use MotifCompendium.
-Tutorials 6-8 contain more advanced topics and may be a useful reference depending on your use case.
+Tutorials 6-8 contain more advanced topics, and may be a useful reference depending on your use case.

+When going through the tutorials, *please read the text in between the code*!
+The tutorials are supposed to represent a very thorough documentation of MotifCompendium functionality and usage suggestions.
+The text between the code is intended to help communicate usage suggestions and best practices.

 ## Introductory Tutorial